-Students in each area may be required to take up to two additional non-core graduate courses in their area of specialization.
+Students imay be required to take up to 2 additional graduate courses in their area of specialization.
+In these cases, the additional courses are counted towards the Advanced Units requirement as described below.
 Please consult with your advisor about any additional requirements in your area of specialization.

 Students must complete 12 units of advanced graduate coursework (referred to as “Advanced Units”, or AU).
 Students earn AU by taking (a) non-core graduate psychology courses; and/or (b) graduate-level courses in other departments comparable in quality to graduate courses offered by the Psychology Department.
 If there is any question about the comparability of courses, the student should consult the advisor, student services, and, in some cases, the Director of Graduate Studies before taking the course.

 A student may choose to complete a PhD minor in another department in lieu of the Advanced Units requirement.
 Students who choose to pursue a minor should register this decision with the Student Services Manager.